-All the members of the Board of Directors are Water District customers.
-For all board members the only material transactions were water purchase made on the same terms as all other Water District customers.
+All members of the Board of Directors and several employees are Water District customers.
+The only material transactions were water purchases made on the same terms as all other water customers.
+These accounts were current as of December 31, 2017.